shivambhandari99/Persephone/README.md

 ![image](https://user-images.githubusercontent.com/35135771/178602349-108e770f-d5ed-47b1-9daf-9005ca76cb0e.png)

 6\.
-Your findings and discussion on the selected features, MSE and R2 scores, and plots of finegrained predictions in several sentences Selected features:
+Findings and discussion on the selected features, MSE and R2 scores, and plots of finegrained predictions in several sentences Selected features: